cameronmaske/django-boilerplate-dotcloud/README.md

 Full credits to Martin Ogden for this great boilerplate (originally taken from https://github.com/martinogden) - This is a shameless rip from that repo.

 ### TODOs
-* Updated the base.html and make it more friendly.
-* Put in a generic template
+* Make the generic template more useful + pretty
+* Write an install script.
 * Test the project out on DotCloud!
-* Write about how to push to DotCloud.